 “You can imagine that to assess a portrait photograph, the types of aesthetic judgments that would be applied would not be the same as if it was a landscape.
 If it was a photograph of a landscape one might focus on features such as complex composition and vanishing lines.
 In a portrait different rules would apply.
 These are things a machine would discover by sifting though many examples.

 “But of course the aesthetic judgments are being created by human beings in the first place.
 So what we did find was that a lot of characteristics that are intuitive, or are already rules of thumb, hold true.”

 Naila’s interest in computer vision can be traced back to her undergraduate degree in electrical engineering at Princeton University.
 “I was very interested in self-navigating machines, that is, machines that could operate in an environment autonomously, and in researching what it would take to create such machines.
 I moved on to doing a Masters in artificial intelligence and computer vision.

 “Why?
 Because computer vision makes use of a lot of intuition about human visual perception but at the same time is quite challenging.
 Human perception allows us to perform tasks such as object recognition almost trivially, but getting a machine to the same level of recognition accuracy has turned out to be extremely difficult.
 Investigating which insights are successful for training machines to see and which aren’t is fascinating.

-“For example, humans can correctly identify the color of an object under many different lighting conditions.
+“For example, humans can correctly identify the colour of an object under many different lighting conditions.
 It may be bright outside.
 It may be dark.
 It may be foggy.
-But we’re still able to say with a very high accuracy what colors are present.
+But we’re still able to say with a very high accuracy what colours are present.
 For a computer this variability is extremely difficult to handle but our visual system is able to compensate for a lot of these environmental changes automatically.”